-- Provides the opportunity to take a break from their caring role, in a safe and inclusive environment. - Reduced isolation which leads to improved mental health, improved ability to cope with stress, trauma and change, and improved optimism and selfesteem. - Builds a sense of belonging and feelings of acceptance, inspiration, hope, empowerment and motivation. - Reduced stress through the provision of support and coping strategies that enables the young carer to better manage their own self-care. - Confidence and upskilling of emotional resilience to better manage their educational outcomes alongside their carer responsibilities.
+- Provides the opportunity to take a break from their caring role, in a safe and inclusive environment. - Reduced isolation which leads to improved mental health, improved ability to cope with stress, trauma and change, and improved optimism and self-esteem. - Builds a sense of belonging and feelings of acceptance, inspiration, hope, empowerment and motivation. - Reduced stress through the provision of support and coping strategies that enables the young carer to better manage their own self-care. - Confidence and upskilling of emotional resilience to better manage their educational outcomes alongside their carer responsibilities. - An opportunity to set goals and build skills outside of the caring role.